Return to the main page

 Decrease of chemical pesticide consumption

-Increase of resistance to drought and other stresses
+Increase of resistance to drought

 Complex fertilizer